You may have heard the term camera movement but did you know that there are many different types of camera movements?

 This helps create a sense of motion in an otherwise static scene.

-Next is the dolly shot, which moves the camera closer to or further away from its subject while keeping it stationary on one spot-this creates perspective and makes us feel as if we’re moving with the object being filmed.
-Finally, there’s tracking shots, which move along
+Next is the “dolly shot”, which moves the camera closer to or further away from its subject while keeping it stationary on one spot; this creates perspective and makes us feel as if we’re moving with the object being filmed.
+Finally, there’s tracking shots, in which the camera physically moves sideways, forward, or backward through the scene.

 Tracking Camera Movement